mjuric/git-clone-completion/README.md

 [hub](https://github.com/github/hub), allows you type `git get mjuric/git-utils`).

-Other hosting services could be supported as well (bitbucket, ssh-accessible servers).
+The code should be easily extensible to other hosting services (e.g., private GitLab or GitHub Enterprise deployments).
 Open an issue if you're interested in taking a stab at it (I'd be happy to give you pointers).
 PRs always welcome!